Email strategy for a shared living community

 - Are you saying something new?
 If someone hasn’t reacted before, it’s probably because they weren’t interested.
 So make sure you highlight new incentives.

 - Don’t send more than 1–2 emails per week.
-Across all your departments.
+Yes, across all your departments.

 - Make sure your CTA is clear.
 If I don’t know what you want me to do, I won’t bother.

 - Check your CTA links.
-If the link’s broken, I won’t bother asking you where to find it.
+If the link’s broken, I won’t bother asking you where to find it either.

 For Lyvly’s newsletters, my client decided on the content each week.
-We kept records of the content plan in a simple Google sheet so we could easily remember what was promoted.
+We kept records of the content plan in a simple Google sheet so we could easily remember what had been promoted.
 I designed the emails, wrote the copy and asked for sign-off before sending.
 No email should ever leave without proofreading.
 From someone else, ideally.
 It’s not even a question of “is this person a native speaker or not”.
-It’s more about the fact you’ve worked for so long on this you can’t even spell your own name right anymore.
+It’s more about the fact that you’ve worked on this for so long, you can’t even spell your name right anymore.
 I would know.